rochagbriel/meet/README.md

 - When the user requests to view a chart with the number of upcoming events in each city;
 - Then the app should generate and display a chart showing the distribution of events in each city.

+## Usage of Severless Functions

+The Meet App leverages serverless functions, specifically AWS Lambda, to handle various backend operations.
+Here's how serverless functions are used in the app:

+### 1. Event Registration:

+- When a user registers for an event, a serverless function is triggered to handle the registration process.
+The function interacts with the database, adds the user's registration details, and sends a confirmation email.
+This ensures a seamless and efficient registration experience for users.

+### 2. Event Search:

+- The app allows users to search for events based on specific criteria.
+When a user performs a search, a serverless function is invoked to retrieve and filter the relevant event data from the database.
+The function dynamically generates the search results and returns them to the user interface, enabling efficient event discovery.

+### 3. Offline Support:

+- Serverless functions play a crucial role in enabling offline support for the Meet App.
+When a user has no internet connection, the app displays cached data using serverless functions.
+This ensures that users can continue to access event information and browse through the app even without an internet connection.

+### 4. Scalability and Cost Efficiency:

+- By utilizing serverless functions, the Meet App benefits from automatic scaling based on demand.
+As the app experiences varying levels of user activity, the serverless functions scale dynamically, ensuring optimal performance without the need for manual provisioning or managing infrastructure.
+Additionally, serverless functions offer cost efficiency as they charge based on actual usage, eliminating the cost of idle resources.

+### 5. Simplified Development:

+- Serverless functions provide a simplified development experience for the Meet App.
+With serverless architecture, developers can focus on writing the business logic and functionality of the app without the need to manage servers or infrastructure.
+This streamlined development approach allows for faster iterations and updates to the app.

+In summary, the Meet App effectively utilizes serverless functions to handle event registration, search, offline support, scalability, and cost efficiency.
+The use of serverless technology simplifies development and ensures a seamless user experience, making it a valuable component of the app's architecture.

 ## Technologies Used

 - JavaScript: Programming language used for the client-side development;